4RohanSinha/CppND-Capstone-Project/README.md

 # CppND Capstone Project

-This project is a C++ and SDL2 implementation of two games: a single-player obstacle course game and a Pong game against the computer.
+This project is a C++ and SDL2 implementation of a single-player obstacle game.
+There is also a Pong game included that was used previously for testing purposes but is not the central goal of this project.
 A major part of the code for this project involved building a small framework to make coding these two games easier.

 ## Dependencies